 The same patient will also be counted for each of the financial years they were admitted in hospital.
 For example, if a patient was admitted in 2010/11 and 2012/13, they would be counted in each of these years.

 Return (follow-up) attendances are the number of attendances to an outpatient service which are related to an original case.

 The SIMD uses a wide range of information for small areas (data zones) to identify concentrations of multiple deprivation across Scotland.
 Further information can be found on the Scottish Government website (external website).

 A specialty is defined as a division of medicine or dentistry covering a specific area of clinical activity.
-There are two specialty groupings (external website) that most specialties sit in: medical and surgical.
-The Acute specialty grouping includes the medical and surgery groupings combined.
-A full listing of specialties covered by the data sets used in this publication is available in the specialty grouping file (XLS).
+There are two specialty groupings (external website) that most specialties sit in: Medical and Surgical.
+The Acute specialty grouping includes the Medical and Surgical groupings combined.
+A full listing of specialties covered by the data sets used in this publication is available in the specialty grouping file (XLS, 23.2 KB).
 Further information can also be found on the Health & Social Care data dictionary web page (external website).

 Further details are available in the Health & Social Care data dictionary (external website).